alonkrifcher/webtest/documentation-jekyll-master/_collections/Partner_Integrations/03_Attribution_Integrations.md

 __Step 2: Getting the Postback URL__

-In Appboy's Dashboard, navigate to ["3rd Party Integrations" > "Attribution"][14].
-This page has postback urls for every attribution partner.
+In Appboy's Dashboard, navigate to ["3rd Party Integrations" > "Attribution"][14] and find the Postback URL in the MobileAppTracking section.
 This url represents the api endpoint that an attribution partner will send data to.
-Find the url for Tune.
 You will need this url in the next step when setting up a callback in Tune's dashboard.

 __Step 3: Setting Up A Postback from Tune__

 Follow [these instructions][19] to set up a postback in Tune's dashboard so that it sends attribution data to Appboy.
 This should be configured to send to the Postback URL you copied from Appboy's Dashboard in Step 2.
 Also configure the Postback to only send data for non-organic installs.

-Appboy maps Tune's Postback Macrots to segment filters in the following way
+Appboy maps Tune's Postback Macros to segment filters in the following way

 | Tune Postback Macro | Appboy Segment Filter |
 | -------------------- | --------------------- |